-There is not enough office or living space in San Francisco because of the "humanitarian" laws passed of the last century.
+There is not enough office or living space in San Francisco because of the "humanitarian" laws passed over the last century.
 Ignorance of basic economics and community backlash make addressing the problem nearly impossible.

 The median rent in San Francisco is higher than the median income in the United States.
 Just a cool $50,200 a year hanging over your head.— Greg Wester (@gwestr) May 28, 2015